ShangtongZhang/reinforcement-learning-an-introduction/README.md

 Python code for Sutton & Barto's book [*Reinforcement Learning: An Introduction (2nd Edition)*](http://incompleteideas.net/book/the-book-2nd.html)

 > If you have any confusion about the code or want to report a bug, please open an issue instead of emailing me directly.
+And unfortunately I do not have exercise answers for the book.

 # Contents